Best Places to Visit in Bali: 31 Top Attractions, Temples, Beaches & Hidden Gems

 Sidemen is one of the most peaceful and photogenic regions in East Bali.
 It is surrounded by rice fields, hills, and beautiful walking routes, and it remains far calmer than the island’s better-known resort zones.

-26. The temples and springs of Banjar
+26. The Temples and Springs of Banjar

 Banjar is known for hot springs, waterfalls, and a lush environment in North Bali.
 The hot pools with dragon-head fountains remain one of the most relaxing bathing spots on the island.

-27. Klungkung, the former royal capital
+27. Klungkung, the Former Royal Capital

 Klungkung, also called Semarapura, is historically important and rewarding for visitors who want palaces, pavilions, frescoes, lotus ponds, and a stronger sense of old Balinese court culture.